 A Contractor Parking Permit (Hangtag) is available for the current cost of $9.65 (subject to change).
 Hangtags are issued annually at the beginning of the Fall Semester (August) and are valid for up to one school year based on the date of purchase.

 The Contractor Safety Guidebook outlines campus safety requirements for contractors and subcontractors who perform construction work at UB.
 The guidebook provides contractors with site-specific safety, health and environmental rules and policies that must be followed on all university property.
 The rules and regulations contained in the guidebook describe programs that require special care and consideration, but the guidebook does not cover all applicable safety and health laws.

 UB is a member of Dig Safely New York and endorses the program for all excavation conducted on university property, regardless of location.
-The Utility Locating Policy ensures compliance with New York State Code Rule 753 (16 NYCCR 753) and applies to all personnel who perform excavation on UB property, including utility marking coordination and field marking activities.
+The Utility Locating Procedure ensures compliance with New York State Code Rule 753 (16 NYCCR 753) and applies to all personnel who perform excavation on UB property, including utility marking coordination and field marking activities.
 Most utilities on the North and South Campuses are marked by UB Facilities personnel but do not contact marking personnel directly, except in the case of emergencies.

 Drone operation at UB is regulated by the Small Unmanned Aircraft Systems (sUAS) Operation Policy.
 The policy covers all three campuses and includes off campus properties such as Anderson Gallery, the President’s House and those listed on the Design and Construction site.
 The policy complies with current Federal Aviation Administration (FAA) regulations to ensure for the safety and privacy of UB students, faculty, staff and visitors.